strdr4605/strdr4605.github.io/README.md

 - **[JSHacks 2016](https://github.com/jshacks/challenge-debt-md/tree/master/debt-md-front-end)**
   My team was aggregating a public gov API and my task was the website that displays *external debt of Moldova* in a friendly way.
 With the help of mentors, I created a small *VueJS* app with *flux architecture* that communicates with our backend.
 - **StartUp Weekend 2016**
   My team created a web app that allows artists to generate PDF catalogs for their paintings.
 We used nodejs to create pdf from images that are upload on the site.
-Because I was more experienced than my teammates, I managed the deloping taught some JS basics and helped in resolving bugs.
+Because I was more experienced than my teammates, I managed the development, taught some JS basics and helped in resolving bugs.
 - **[saci.md](http://saci.md)**
   I had to create a simple landing page about bags.
 I decided to use as many CSS tricks as I can.
 Also, I created my own grid using *flexbox*.
 The site has some parallax effect and a lot of CSS animations.